siddhant-Ghosh30/siddhant-ghosh30/README.md

 ● My areas of interest lies in Machine Learning, Generative AI and it's applications and Data Science and Analytics

-● Currently exploring Web Development and AI Agents
+● Currently exploring Web Development

-● feel free to get in touch with me via email: siddhantghoshcodes@gmail.com